nackjicholson/aiosql/docs/source/index.rst

     asyncio.run(main())

-It may seem inconvenient to have to pass a connection on each call.
+It may seem inconvenient to provide a connection on each call.
 You may have a look at the `AnoDB <https://github.com/zx80/anodb>`__ `DB` class which wraps both a database connection and query functions in one connection-like extended object, including managing automatic reconnection if